Wouldn’t it be nice?

 You will prove you are confident

 Everyone can claim they’re confident.
-But not everybody has the guts to show up 30 days in a row for 3 months, speak with strangers, learn from a native teacher and step out of their comfort zone.
+But not everybody has the guts to show up, speak with strangers, learn from a native teacher and step out of their comfort zone.
 Your completed marathon will be proof that you have it in you.
 It’s not about never having doubts or never feeling nervous about your performance – it’s about having the integrity, the passion and the discipline to be present and get things done!

 You will travel like you mean it